 - Once a party to a conflict, nobody is neutral.
 It’s like that book by Howard Zinn: You Can’t Be Neutral on a Moving Train.

 Now on to the tools.
-We who study conflict have an array of tools we use to analyze conflict.
+We who study conflict have an array of conflict analysis tools we use.
 Not every tool fits any given conflict, but when you understand a few, you can usually pick the right one to help you gain insight into the dynamics of any given conflict.
 From there, you can find ways to address the problem and ultimately transform the conflict.

 The problem here, though, is that these great conflict analysis tools are all super academic and use technical language.
 They were designed for conflict mediators, researchers, academics, and the like.
 They aren’t made for regular people.